Residential Overnight Program

-School groups stay at our beautiful coastal campus and experience three ecosystem-based lessons a day, exploring the forests, dunes, salt marsh, and other natural areas nearby.
+School groups stay at our campus and experience three ecosystem-based lessons a day, exploring food systems, the forests, fresh water sources, and other natural areas nearby.
 Healthy, kid-friendly, educational meals are served in the dining hall (see more about the Dining Hall below!).
 Over the course of their stay, students draw connections between ecosystems, notice patterns in the world around them and witness natural processes such as cycles, change and disturbance at work in different ecosystems.
 In addition to lessons and meals, students have free time during the day to rest and connect with one another and their teachers.
 Students in every grade from first to 12th have participated in our residential overnight programs.

 For more information about Residential programs, or to register for a program, contact Director of Programs Alex Grindle.
 AlexATtheEcologySchoolDOTorg